TiGR/laravel-compact-encrypter/README.md

 # Compact Encrypter: 70 characters long
 $ artisan tinker
->>> app('encrypter')->encryptString('hello')
+>>> Crypt::encryptString('hello')
 => "ABvcrldH1QNn8AgEL_LY-E_Cj04MRWPn3M-kSuvf3DAjzsNfFqC_lUml6iqGkRTjlox2kA"

 # Compact Encrypter dropping verification hash: 53 characters long
->>> app('encrypter')->encryptString('hello', false)
+>>> Crypt::encryptString('hello', false)
 => "z4zztewR8vQ7QId_P6diDRW2DvVPhwf4xh8gNss4G1o"
 ```

-Actual payload data in Laravel encrypter's case is just 64 bytes.
-But due
-to highly inefficient packaging it takes 192 bytes.

 ## Who cares?

 First, if you have some encrypted cookies, you might easily run into 400 errors
-with "header too long" from your server, or from load-balancing proxies in the middle.
+with "header too long" from your server, or from load-balancing/DDoS-protection
+proxies in the middle.
+On average, Compact Encrypter produces 25-275% more
+compact output or up to 360% more compact with hash dropped.

 Second, you might want to use self-contained tokens in URLs (no need for token DB),
 but guess what, 192 characters some of which are URL-escaped are way too ugly.